Codecademy/ugc/content/francineblanc/how-to-use-git-for-beginners.md

 ### Git and GitHub

-Git is a version control tool whereas GitHub is an online hosting service for Git repositories.
-While not required to work with Git, remote repo providers like GitHub are ideal for working with others on a project.
+[Git] is a version control system used for tracking changes to files over a period of time.
+Understanding Git is a fundamental skill for all developers as it is an industry-standard for software development within a team.

 ### Workflow